rfigueroa/docs/content/cli/authentication.md

 - Flags

 {{% alert color="info" %}}
-A configuration file is the recommended method for providing the address and token to the CLI.
+A configuration file is the recommended method for providing the API address and token to the CLI.
 {{% /alert %}}

 ### Configuration File